mthvedt/qarth/README.md

 ## Bullet points

 * Straightforward functional design.
-* Polymorphic OAuth requests--support any provider you wish.
-Using multiple providers requires changing one line of code.
-Allow your users to log in with several services, with no additional effort from you.
+* Polymorphic facade lets you use the same code shape for very different OAuth services.
+Implementations for the basic auth flow can be swapped with no code changes.
+Supports multiple providers at once by adding one line of code.
 * Zero-effort [Friend](https://github.com/cemerick/friend) workflows.
+* Configured via an ordinary Clojure map, so you can swap out dev, production, and other alternate configurations.
 * Hides the quirks and off-spec behavior of each OAuth provider.
+Use the same code for all OAuth providers.
 * Multimethods for grabbing user IDs from different providers.
 * Comes with implementations for Github, Yahoo!, Facebook, and Google.
 * Standard interface with generic implementations for OAuth2 and [Scribe](https://github.com/fernandezpablo85/scribe-java).
 Add your own OAuth provider by implementing as few as one method.
+* Detailed debug and trace logging.

 ## Using Qarth